-Kicking Horse kicks Ass!
-Situated above the railway town of Golden BC, Kicking Horse is loved equally by the extreme powder hounds - for its gnarly chutes - and by Foodies, for Canada’s most elevated dining experience at the Eagle Eye Restaurant.
+Situated above the British Columbia railway town of Golden, Kicking Horse is loved equally by the extreme powder hounds - for its gnarly chutes - and by foodies, for Canada’s most elevated dining experience at the Eagle Eye Restaurant.

-The locals love the fact they’re a little isolated, as they get all the slopes and the abundance of powder snow for themselves.
-If driving from Calgary, you will need to drive past many well-known, and excellent, resorts to get here, but that just makes it all the more special for those who put in the effort to drive just that little bit further (3 hours plus from Calgary airport).
+It's fair to say the Horse is a bit on the isolated side; it’s right in the heart of British Colombia’s powder highway, about 150km west of Banff.
+If driving from Calgary, you will need to drive past many well-known, and excellent, resorts to get here, but that just makes it all the more special for those who put in the effort to drive just that little bit further (2.5 hours plus from Calgary airport).

 The resort's base, a little charmless when compared to European Alpine resorts, has a central dining base station, a bar, a few tall condo units and some smaller private chalets.
-But it’s not the resort’s base you come here for; it’s the excellent and varied terrain and the legendary BC snow (750cm seasonal average).
+But it’s not the resort’s base you come here for; it’s the excellent and varied terrain, the 1,315m of vertical - one of the biggest in North America - and the legendary BC snow (750cm seasonal average).

 If you’re looking for a wide choice of piste skiing to keep you, or a young family, happy for a week, you would probably stop at Lake Louise before you got here.
 But, and it’s a huge but, if you like to ski or snowboard uncrowded powder, Kicking Horse will be right up your street.